thomasdane/combosurf/README.md

-# combosurf
-Partywave API
+# Web API in C#

-This API reads from a Mongo database and serves surf report information at http://surfapi.cloudapp.net/spots
+This API reads from a Mongo database and serves JSON

-One example route is: http://surfapi.cloudapp.net/spots/southcoat